BYLAWS OF THE METABOLOMICS SOCIETY, INC.

 10.1 The Directors may designate certain persons or groups of persons as sponsors, benefactors, contributors, advisors or friends of the Society or such other title as they deem appropriate.
 Such persons shall serve in an honorary capacity and, except as the Directors may otherwise designate, shall have no right to notice of or to vote at any meeting, shall not be considered for purposes of establishing a quorum, and shall have no other rights and responsibilities.

-11.1 Directors shall be entitled to receive for their services such amount, if any, as the Directors may determine, including expenses of attendance at meetings.
+11.1 If the Board so determines, Directors may be entitled to receive reimbursement for expenses they incur serving on the Board, including expenses of attendance at meetings.
 Subject to the Articles of Organization and Article 12 below, Directors shall not be precluded from serving the Society in any other capacity and receiving compensation for any such services.

 12.1 A Director has a duty to disclose to the Board whenever he or she may have a conflict of interest and may recuse him or herself from voting or from participating in a meeting at any time that such Director believes that he or she may have a conflict of interest with respect to a matter before the Board, or that he or she is an “interested person,” and that voting or participating in deliberations on such matter would not be appropriate in the circumstances.
 Such Director shall disclose to the Board the reasons for such recusal.
 For purposes of these Bylaws, an “interested person” is a Director, a member of a Director’s family, or a business associate of a Director, who has a material financial interest in a contract or transaction to which the Society is to be a party.